Syneri-Kes/DWV_A1/README.md

 To ensure that the revenue data remained purely numeric and valid for visualisation, the problematic entries were manually corrected in `films_data.json`.
 The following screenshots illustrate the difference between a standard Wikipedia link and the problematic overlink format that was fixed.

-Standard reference link
+Standard reference links:
 NZ$2,215,690,000 |
 SM$1,922,598,800

-Problematic overlink
+Problematic overlink:
 F8$1,238,764,765

 These corrections guarantee that all box office figures are correctly parsed and displayed in the interactive gallery.